 Legal and Court-Related Matters

-Dr. Williams and the providers with Genesis Psychiatric Center do not participate in court-related matters, such as divorce or child support cases.
+Dr. Williams and the providers with Genesis Behavioral Center do not participate in court-related matters, such as divorce or child support cases.
 However, if court-related work is required, the practice’s costs related to that work are the sole responsibility of the patient and/or their responsible party and will be billed to same.
 These matters include but are not limited to: preparation, communication with involved parties, depositions, testimony, standby efforts, attorney fees, and other costs incurred as a direct result of the matter.